shady-bit/PortingUtility/README.md

 ## Features

 - Clones the Git repository and checks out both source and target branches
+- Creates a new port branch from the target branch for changes
 - Analyzes pull request changes at the file and line level
 - Detects potential conflicts before applying changes
 - Applies changes only if no conflicts are found